bernardowusumensah/bernardowusumensah/README.md

  ## About Me
  <img src="photo.jpg" height="100">
-I'm a seasoned Software Engineer, and I have a strong passion for learning new technologies.
+I'm a seasoned Software engineer with a strong passion for learning new technologies.
 I've  deep interest in Full Stack Development, and I love learning more every day.
 When I'm not working, you can find me reading novels, or simply enjoying life.

 <!-- ![Logo](photo.jpg) -->